dn9uy3n/bbot-osint-mcp/README_EN.md

    - **Recommended**: 3600-7200s (1-2 hours) for frequent monitoring, 86400s (24 hours) for daily audit.

 📖 **Full details on 2 sleep parameters**: See [SLEEP_PARAMETERS.md](SLEEP_PARAMETERS.md)

+#### Presets and Flags (Updated)
+- Supported presets: `subdomain-enum`, `spider`, `email-enum`, `web-basic`, `cloud-enum`.
+- Supported flags: `safe`, `active`.
+- Any invalid preset will be ignored and default to `subdomain-enum`.
+- Any invalid flag (e.g., mistakenly adding a preset into flags) will be dropped automatically.
+- Runtime dependency installs are disabled in container; modules requiring root installs will be skipped.

 ### Step 6: Verify DNS and Firewall